typpo/asterank/README.md

 ## Asterank

+The main purpose of Asterank (www.asterank.com) is to make space-related data readily accessible to the public.

-Asterank (www.asterank.com) is a thought experiment that seeks to educate and inpsire people on the viability of commercially exploiting objects in our solar system's asteroid belt.
-Using publicly available data and a handful of scientific papers, it is a best guess at evaluating the economic prospects of mining some 580,000 cataloged asteroids.
-It also provides accurate interactive visualizations of our inner solar system.
+Another goal of the site is to educate and inspire by demonstrating the importance of asteroid discovery and exploration.
+Using publicly available data and scientific papers, it evaluates the economic prospects of mining nearly 600,000 cataloged asteroids.
+It also provides accurate interactive visualizations of our inner solar system and Near-Earth Asteroids (NEAs).

+Asterank is a platform for developers interested in space.
+It includes APIs for many data sources, including NASA/JPL Horizons, NASA SkyMorph/NEAT sky survey imagery, the Kepler Project, and the Minor Planet Center.

-Asterank has been featured on Universe Today, The Daily Mail, the JavaScript and HTML5 Weeklies, and other sites and newsletters.
+Asterank has been featured by BBC News, Popular Science, and other sites and newsletters.

 ## Notes and Todo

 Certain areas could use some cleanup and polish.

+ * More APIs and associated visualizations
+ * Incorporate SkyMorph imagery into main asteroid data view
+ * Add spacecraft trajectories
-In particular, the ranking and estimate logic could be formalized and improved overall.
-The rendering engine can be improved to display more particles and expose a lot more of the information we have.
+ * Ranking and estimate logic could be formalized and improved overall
+ * The rendering engine can be improved to display more particles and expose a lot more of the information we have.

 ## License (MIT)